 Taking on a Complete Bathroom Renovation

 The bathroom is perhaps the most difficult room to renovate to suit the needs of your elderly parents.
 Most, or in some cases all, of the fixtures will need to be swapped out or upgraded.
 Faucets can be operated through motion sensors, which reduces the strain on your parent’s hands.
 This is particularly important if they have osteoarthritis.
+You can also add a shower seat to reduce this risk further.
+Additionally, adding a tall comfort height toilet will help ease the strain on the knees of getting up and down.

 The height of the sink should be lowered if they are in a wheelchair.
 Installing handlebars for the toilet and showers also makes it easier for them to go to the bathroom and clean themselves without worrying about falling down.
 You can also add a shower seat to reduce this risk further.
 All of these modifications also allow them to remain independent for longer periods of time.